hvalentina0424/leaflet-challenge/README.md

 Include popups that provide additional information about the earthquake when its associated marker is clicked.

 Create a legend that will provide context for your map data.

-Your visualization should look something like the preceding map.